Halloween Spider Cupcakes (chocolate pumpkin)

 - The icing shouldn’t be too thick, or it won’t be easy to draw the lines through the circles with a toothpick.

-These Halloween cupcakes will keep fresh for 3-4 days in a covered container on your counter.
+- How long will these cupcakes last?
+They will keep fresh for 3-4 days in a covered container on your counter.

-Halloween Spider Cupcakes Recipe
+Halloween Spider Cupcakes (chocolate pumpkin)

 Ingredients